 This didn't do anything for the composure of my bowels, but as it turned out, he wasn't about to carve me into a puzzle of messy limbs, he just wanted to cut down some trees and block the road.
 Phew!

 We arrived back at the mine, where large groups of miners were now arriving, felling more trees and dropping them from a footbridge that connected one side of the valley to the mine.
-They added tyres and petrol to the pile of debris in the middle of the highway beneath and set them alight, which has its risks, but helped the miners achieve their aim of creating a massive traffic jam.
+They added tires and gas to the pile of debris in the middle of the highway beneath and set them on fire, which has its risks, but helped the miners achieve their aim of creating a massive traffic jam.

 At the entrance to the mine, another tree was brought down.
 Just to ward off the cops that teensy little bit more, they set fire to it as well.